aeternity/protocol/channels/ON-CHAIN.md

 #### Requirements

-This transaction MUST have valid signatures of all involved parties.
+This transaction MUST have valid authentication of all involved parties.

 This transaction MUST NOT be disputed and any ongoing dispute MUST be considered resolved by this transaction.